Rostifar/NYUDepthNet/README.md

 ..2.
 Manually download an unpack weights
 ....* Download weights and scripts from [NYU](https://cs.nyu.edu/~deigen/depth/) ....* Convert weights from .pk format to .npy or to tensorflow variables.
 NOTE: These weights are formatted as Theano tensors, so they must be converted to Tensorflow tensors.
 See [TheanoUnpickler](https://github.com/Rostifar/TheanoUnpickler).
+* Run main.py to ensure NYUDepthNet was installed correctly.